How to Notify the FAA

 The AIR21 Whistleblower Protection Program cannot accept anonymous input.
 If you wish submit an anonymous aviation safety report, please complete the FAA Hotline Web Form.

 The Secretary of Labor has delegated the authority to receive and process discrimination complaints under AIR21 to the Occupational Safety and Health Administration (OSHA).

 Your complaint must be filed with OSHA within 90 days of the date you became aware of the employment discrimination to be considered timely.
 For instructions and a link for filing an AIR21 complaint, go to OSHA's Whistleblower Protection Programs.

-NOTE: In order to accomplish their responsibilities to investigate your employment discrimination issues, OSHA must identify you to your company.
+Note: In order to accomplish their responsibilities to investigate your employment discrimination issues, OSHA must identify you and your allegations to your company.